leakspin/ada/README.md

 ```
 mynewfeed: new GenericHandler(),
 ```
-3. (Optional) Develop a handler specific for the new feed.
-GenericHandler pretty much covers everything but, for example, Menéame does have a special handler.
+1. (Optional) Develop a handler specific for the new feed.
+[GenericHandler.js](/src/js/handler/GenericHandler.js) pretty much covers everything but, for example, Menéame does have a special

 ## Acknowledgements